100pah/adhoc-tools/README.md

 You may find the meaning of the signal number and signal code from `signal.h`.
 For example, `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include/sys/signal.h`.

-You can get the line number by `addr2line` if you need.
+You can get the source file line number by `addr2line` if you need.
 For example:
 ```shell
 # Note: find the addr2line from the ndk exactly that you used.
 ~/Library/Android/sdk/ndk/20.1.5948944/toolchains/llvm/prebuilt/darwin-x86_64/bin/aarch64-linux-android-addr2line  \